Alexion Pharmaceuticals

-Alexion Pharmaceuticals, Inc., a subsidiary of AstraZeneca, is a pharmaceutical company headquartered in Boston, Massachusetts that specializes in orphan drugs to treat rare diseases.
+Alexion Pharmaceuticals, Inc., a subsidiary of AstraZeneca, is a pharmaceutical company headquartered in New Haven, Connecticut, specializing in orphan drugs for rare diseases.

 Its products include eculizumab (Soliris) and ravulizumab (Ultomiris), both used to treat the rare disorders of atypical hemolytic uremic syndrome (aHUS) and paroxysmal nocturnal hemoglobinuria (PNH); asfotase alfa (Strensiq), used to treat hypophosphatasia; sebelipase alfa (Kanuma), used to treat lysosomal acid lipase deficiency, and andexanet alfa (Andexxa), used to stop life threatening or uncontrollable bleeding in people who are taking rivaroxaban or apixaban.

 With costs that can reach as much as $2 million per year, the drugs manufactured by Alexion are some of the most expensive drugs worldwide.

 History

 Alexion Pharmaceuticals was founded in 1992 at Science Park in New Haven, Connecticut by Steven Squinto and Leonard Bell, a physician at Yale New Haven Hospital and assistant professor of medicine and pathology at Yale School of Medicine.

 In 2000, Alexion moved its headquarters from New Haven to Cheshire, Connecticut.

 Alexion received U.S. Food and Drug Administration (FDA) approval for Soliris in 2007.
 It was initially approved to treat paroxysmal nocturnal hemoglobinuria, a rare blood disorder.

 In June 2010, there was an outbreak of hemolytic–uremic syndrome caused by shigatoxigenic and verotoxigenic Escherichia coli (EHEC) in Germany.
 Soliris was tested as a treatment option because of its effectiveness in treating atypical hemolytic uremic syndrome, an illness similar to that caused by the EHEC infection.

 In January 2014, the company paid Moderna $100million for ten product options to develop rare disease treatments, including for Crigler–Najjar syndrome, using Moderna's mRNA therapeutics platform; however, the program was scrapped in January 2017 after animal trials showed that Moderna's treatment would never be safe enough for humans.

 In April 2015, Bell was replaced as CEO by David Hallal.

 In October 2015, Alexion's second drug, Strensiq (asfotase alfa), was approved by the Food and Drug Administration.
 It is used to treat hypophosphatasia, a rare metabolic disorder.

 In 2016, the company became a member of the Pharmaceutical Research and Manufacturers of America (PhRMA).

 Alexion moved its headquarters back to New Haven following the completion of New Haven's Downtown Crossing project in February 2016.

 In December 2016, David Brennan became interim CEO.
 David Anderson, formerly the CFO of Honeywell, was appointed CFO, replacing Vikas Sinha.

 In March 2017, Alexion named Ludwig N. Hantson as its CEO.

 In September 2017, Alexion announced it would cut its workforce by 20% and move its headquarters to Boston, Massachusetts in mid-2018.
 It also announced the closure of its manufacturing facility in Smithfield, Rhode Island.

 In July 2020, the company agreed to pay more than $21 million to settle claims that it bribed government officials in Turkey and Russia to gain approval for its drugs.

-In July 2021, AstraZeneca acquired the company.
+In July 2021, AstraZeneca acquired the company for $39 billion.
+It was the third-largest deal made in 2020.